 Biennially at the first meeting of the new council, the members choose a chair from among their fellow Council members.
 The chair of the council shall have the title of Mayor and will preside at meetings of the Council.
 The Mayor is a regular member of the City Council and as such has all the rights, privileges, and immunities of any other member of the Council.
 The Mayor is recognized as the head of the City for ceremonial purposes and by the governor for purposes of military law and has no regular administrative duties.
 Also biennially at the first meeting of a new council, the members by majority vote, may designate a fellow Council member as Deputy Mayor to serve in the absence or temporary disability of the mayor.

 Regular meetings of the Council are generally held at 6:00 p.m. on Tuesdays.
-The second and fourth Tuesdays are generally the more formal meeting format which allows for general public comment; and the first, third and fifth Tuesdays are generally the study session, less formal format.
+The second and fourth Tuesdays are generally the more formal meeting format which allows for general public comment; and the first, third and fifth Tuesdays are generally a study session, which is a less formal format.
 Study Session formats normally do not have time allocated for general public comments; but if action items are included, comments are permitted after those specific action items.
 Unless otherwise noted, all meetings are held in the Council Chambers of City Hall, located at 10210 E. Sprague Avenue.
 All meetings are open to the public.

 Agendas and minutes, including background materials, are generally available on the City's website by 5:00 pm the Friday before each meeting.